 Various avenues have been identified for the distribution of these funds.
-These are in the form of food parcels, rent, lights & water relief, medical fees, business capital and cash grants.
-We also have a fund reserved for widows and divorcees who do not have any financial support from family and friends.
-From this fund their entire monthly expenses are taken care of.
+These are in the form of food parcels, rent, lights & water relief, medical fees, cash grants, etc. We also have a fund reserved for widows and divorcees who are facing financial difficulty.

 - Monthly Assistance